-- Key Terms Assignment V, due Sunday 6/5 - Flex Your Head Assignment V, due Sunday 6/5 - Annotated Bibliography VIII, both readings, due Sunday 6/5
+- Key Terms Assignment V, due Sunday 3/4 - Flex Your Head Assignment V, due Sunday 6/7

 Quote of the Week: "I know it is coming, and I do not fear it, because I believe there is nothing on the other side of death to fear.
 I hope to be spared as much pain as possible on the approach path.
 I was perfectly content before I was born, and I think of death as the same state.
 I am grateful for the gifts of intelligence, love, wonder and laughter.
 You can't say it wasn't interesting.
 My lifetime's memories are what I have brought home from the trip.
 I will require them for eternity no more than that little souvenir of the Eiffel Tower I brought home from Paris." - Roger Ebert, American Journalist, Screenwriter, Film Critic, Television and Radio Personality (1942 - 2013)